 4. Tax Advantages of a Mortgage

 As you probably know, you can deduct both your mortgage interest and your property taxes from your federal income tax.
 But what many don’t realize is that as a homeowner, being both landlord and renter has an even bigger advantage.
 If you were just a landlord, you’d pay taxes on your rental income.
 As a homeowner, you don’t have to pay taxes on the rental value of your home.
 And, of course, if you’re just a renter, you can’t deduct the money you pay in rent

 5. Opportunity to Rent Out Portion of Your Home

 You can also use your home to generate more income, either by renting out a portion of your home or building what’s called an “additional dwelling unit” on your property.
 Some people even pitch a tent in their backyard and list it on Airbnb!
-(If you go this route, you do have to pay taxes on rental income you get from others, however.)
+(If you go this route, you do have to pay taxes on the rental income you get from others, however.)
 For many people, it’s a great way to help pay the mortgage.
-But try doing that with a rental property and you’re likely to get evicted.
+But try doing that with rental property and you’re likely to get evicted.

 Reasons to Get a Mortgage: Conclusion

 There are some caveats to home ownership, of course.
 There’s no guarantee the value of your home will increase -especially if you find you’ve bought in a bubble.
 And if you’re planning to sell within just a few years, you’ll be reducing your gains when you consider the extra fees you pay when buying and selling.

 And, it’s true, there are costs associated with owning a home that renters don’t directly pay.
 But to think that you won’t end up footing the bill is a mistake.
 If there’s a big expense incurred on the property, the landlord is going to pass that onto the tenant by hiking the rent.
 If you’re confident your market is not in a bubble and you can buy, do it!